 Also known as your “home of record,” this is the state where your spouse will report and pay income taxes.
 It is frequently the place your spouse was living when they joined the service.
-Because you tend to move from duty station to duty station, you will need to determine your spouse’s State of Legal Residency (SLR) for filing purposes.
+Because you tend to move from duty station to duty station, it’s important to know your spouse’s State of Legal Residency (SLR) for filing purposes.

 Say you live in Missouri, but you can claim Georgia as your home of record.
 In this case, you would file and pay taxes on your income to the state of Georgia.
 According to Missouri’s tax laws, you would also need to file a MO tax return, but your income would not be taxed by Missouri.
 You would specify that you are a military non-resident on your Missouri state return.

 You will most likely need to file a state tax return for both states where you earned income.
-Remember: if you had money withheld from your paychecks and you are owed a refund from the state, you will need to file a return to receive your money.
+Remember: if you had money withheld from your paychecks and you are expecting a tax refund from the state, you will need to file a return to get your refund.

 Your spouse already reports military pay to their state of legal residence.
 But if they earn income from a civilian or non-military job, they will need to report those wages as a non-resident in the state where you are currently living.
 In this case, they may get a tax credit from their state of residence for what they paid in taxes as a non-resident.
 Learn more.

 I work remotely for an out-of-state employer.
 Do I pay state taxes where I live or where the company is based?